alexandreSouza31/Weather-App/README.md

 ### Useful resources

 - [Openweathermap](https://openweathermap.org/) - helped me with the api I used to return the data

+### How to run the code

+Click the green button to download the code files to your PC and run the index.html file.

+Or open it in deploy to test the features: https://to-do-list-ten-bay.vercel.app/

+:)

 ## Author
 - LinkdIn - Alexandre Mariano(https://www.linkedin.com/in/alexandresouza31/)